The International Fair Trade Towns Conference takes place in Belgium this October, as we mark 21 years of the Fair Trade Towns Movement in Belgium.

 Ghent

-Three tracks combine a site visit or field experience with an interactive session, creating space for reflection, and dialogue.
+Morning sessions (you have to make a choose).
+All tracks combine a site visit, field experience or workshop with an interactive session, creating space for reflection, and dialogue.

-Lunch: fair trade seasonal lunch at the city hall
+Lunch: fair trade seasonal lunch at the Mondiaal Huis.

-We’ll explore furter the topic you chose this morning
+We’ll explore furter the same topic you chose in the morning:

-Young people in the lead for Fair Trade
+Young people in the lead for Fair Trade: roundtable talk with Green office Ghent and others

-Decolonization of Ghent and the Fair Trade Movement
+Decolonization of Ghent and the Fair Trade Movement: names tbc.

 Sunday 11 october